Reporting screens 110-18120555

 Recording Report results

-Where customers do not report using self service, code the report results/employment income on the Recording and correcting employment income details.
+Where customers do not report using self service, staff must code the report responses along with any employment income using the Earnings and Reporting workflow in Process Direct.
+Self service includes:

-If the workflow is not available, code the report results on the relevant Reporting Cluster screens.
-Manually update the customer's employment income on the Employment Income Summary (EANS) screen.
-For assistance, see Recording and correcting employment income details.
+If the workflow is not available, see Recording and correcting employment income details.

 RPTI and RPTC screens